performative/Performative-Recommendation/README.md

 'real_data_exp_files/yelp_data/strategic_data'.
 2. **Test stage:** <br />
 After running the first stage with few NDCG target we create file with the result. <br />
-This experiment get list of NDCG target and for each NDCG target load the models and the strategic responses from the previous stage and calculate strategic response. <br />
+This experiment gets list of NDCG target and for each NDCG target load the models and the strategic responses from the previous stage and calculate strategic response. <br />
-At the end of the program run you can find in folder result you can find sub folder: <br />
+at the end of the execution of the program you can find in folder result you can find sub folder: <br />
 k_{k}_alpha_{modle_kind} <br />
 where model_kind is strategic_model or non_strategic depends on regularization kind (see flag 'strategic_model'). <br />
 Inside this sub folder there is a json files with the results of this experiment. <br />